Experienced Orlando Family Law Attorney Near You

-Family law is a catch-all phrase to describe the area of law that encompasses divorce, paternity, child custody, child support, and other similar types of domestic cases.
-Sean Smallwood is an Orlando family law attorney who can assist you in any area of family law requiring the assistance of an experienced lawyer.
+Family law describes the area of law that encompasses divorce, paternity, child custody, child support, and other similar types of domestic cases.
+Sean Smallwood is an Orlando family law attorney near you who can assist you in any area of family law requiring the assistance of an experienced lawyer in Orlando Florida.

 Because family law litigation can be extremely stressful on litigants, our firm works hard to reduce the conflict in the case by utilizing all tools at our disposal to negotiate fair and equitable settlements for our clients.

-Our family lawyers represent clients in the following areas:
+If you need an attorney in Orlando our family lawyers to represent clients in the following areas:

 - Child Custody